 With clients taking up to 90-days to pay their debts, invoice finance is a good way to ensure you have enough cash to pay suppliers and invest in growing your business.

-The three main types of invoice finance are factoring, discounting and single invoice finance (sometimes known as selective invoice finance or spot factoring).
+The four main types of invoice finance, these are factoring, discounting and single invoice finance (sometimes known as selective invoice finance or spot factoring) and full invoice finance (also known as whole or full book invoice finance).

 Invoice factoring is where a lender effectively buys an invoice from your business.
 Once the invoice has been factored, it is up to the lender to collect payment from your customers.
 Customers will be made aware when you use invoice factoring, because they will have direct communication with your lender.